Persistence Price Hits $0.26 (XPRT)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Persistence was first traded on May 1st, 2019.
-Persistence’s total supply is 193,504,890 tokens and its circulating supply is 204,506,673 tokens.
+Persistence launched on May 1st, 2019.
+Persistence’s total supply is 193,504,890 tokens and its circulating supply is 205,075,819 tokens.
+The Reddit community for Persistence is https://reddit.com/r/persistenceone and the currency’s Github account can be viewed here.
+The official website for Persistence is persistence.one.
+Persistence’s official message board is blog.persistence.one.
 Persistence’s official Twitter account is @persistenceone and its Facebook page is accessible here.
-Persistence’s official message board is blog.persistence.one.
-The Reddit community for Persistence is https://reddit.com/r/persistenceone and the currency’s Github account can be viewed here.
-Persistence’s official website is persistence.one.

 Buying and Selling Persistence

-It is usually not possible to purchase alternative cryptocurrencies such as Persistence directly using US dollars.
-Investors seeking to acquire Persistence should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Persistence using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Persistence directly using U.S. dollars.
+Investors seeking to trade Persistence should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Persistence using one of the aforementioned exchanges.

 Receive News & Updates for Persistence Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Persistence and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.